 The Company operates a share award plan for the purpose of providing incentives and rewards to eligible participants who contribute to the success of the Group's operations.
-Employees (including directors) of the Group receive remuneration in the form of share-based payments, whereby employees render services as consideration for equity instruments ("equity-settled transactions").
+Employees (including directors) and nonemployees of the Group receive remuneration in the form of share-based payments, whereby employees render services as consideration for equity instruments ("equity-settled transactions").

 The cost of equity-settled transactions with employees is measured by reference to the fair value of the shares at the date at which they are granted.
-The fair value is measured at the market value of the shares, adjusted for the exclusion of expected dividends to be received in the vesting period, further details of which are given in note 32 to the financial statements.
+The cost of equity-settled transactions with non-employees is measured by reference to the fair value of the goods or services received at the date they are received.
+The fair value is measured at the market value of the shares, adjusted for the exclusion of expected dividends to be received in the vesting period, further details of which are given in note 30 to the financial statements.